bkfrye/Locus/src/plugins/all-in-one-seo-pack/readme.txt

 * RSS Content for SEO - Stop content theft from hurting your SEO rankings with our RSS Content tool.
 * User Access Control - Control who can manage your SEO settings with our advanced SEO access control.
 * Competitor Site SEO Analysis - Use our competitor SEO analysis to outrank them by improving your website's SEO optimization.
+* Smart Breadcrumbs - Add Breadcrumb navigation to improve user experience and boost your SEO rankings.
+Comes with full SEO JSON+LD support.
+* Smart SEO Redirects - Setup proper 301 redirects to improve your SEO rankings.
+* 404 Error Monitor for SEO - Monitor website 404 errors and set up proper SEO redirects to prevent losing SEO rankings.
+* Title and Nofollow for SEO - We make it easy for you to add title and nofollow to external links to improve SEO rankings.

 = WordPress SEO Integrations =

-* WooCommerce SEO - optimize your WooCommerce product pages and improve your store's SEO rankings.
+* WooCommerce SEO - optimize your WooCommerce product pages and improve your WooCommerce store's SEO rankings.
 * MemberPress SEO - optimize your MemberPress course pages and improve your membership site's SEO rankings.
-* Elementor SEO - add SEO optimization for your landing pages.
+* Elementor SEO - add SEO optimization for your Elementor landing pages.
 * LearnDash SEO - SEO optimization for LearnDash courses.
 * Facebook SEO - SEO optimize your website preview on Facebook.
 * Twitter SEO - SEO optimize your website preview on Twitter.
 * Pinterest SEO - SEO optimize your website preview on Pinterest.
 * Open Graph Support - improve your SEO with open graph meta data.
 * Knowledge Panel SEO - improve website SEO apperance by adding social media profile links for Facebook, Twitter, Wikpedia, Instagram, LinkedIn, Yelp, YouTube, and more.
-* Webmaster Tool Content - Connect your WordPress site with various webmaster tools to improve SEO rankings.
+* SEO Webmaster Tool Content - Connect your WordPress site with various webmaster tools to improve SEO rankings.
+* Semrush SEO integration - See additional SEO keywords and relevant SEO keyphrases with our Semrush SEO integration.

 = WordPress SEO Plugin Importer =

-* Yoast SEO Importer - easily switch from Yoast SEO to AIOSEO with our settings migrator.
+* Yoast SEO Importer - easily switch from Yoast SEO to AIOSEO with our full SEO migration wizard that includes SEO keywords, SEO title, meta description, XML sitemaps and more.
+* Yoast SEO Premium Importer - easily import Yoast SEO premium settings including SEO redirects to AIOSEO with our full SEO migration wizard.
-* RankMath SEO Importer - easily switch from RankMath SEO to AIOSEO with our settings migrator
+* RankMath SEO Importer - easily switch from RankMath SEO to AIOSEO with our SEO migration wizard.
 * SEO Settings Backup - create a backup of your AIOSEO settings.
 * Advanced SEO Import / Export - easily import / export AIOSEO settings from one site to another.
+* Redirection Importer - import your SEO redirects from the Redirection plugin with our SEO migration wizard.
+* Simple 301 Redirects Importer - import your SEO redirects from Simple 301 redirets with our SEO migration wizard.
+* Safe Redirection Manager - easily import SEO redirects from safe redirect manager with our SEO migration wizard.

 After reading this feature list, you can probably imagine why AIOSEO is the best WordPress SEO plugin in the market.

 Give AIOSEO a try.

-Want to unlock more features? <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">Upgrade to AIOSEO Pro</a>.
+Want to unlock more SEO features? <a href="https://aioseo.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="All in One SEO for WordPress">Upgrade to AIOSEO Pro</a>.

 = Credits =